 Please email me any photographs in as big a file size as possible.
 If your computer or phone asks you to reduce the file size to send, please don’t!

-I can work from printed photographs but a digital image is always preferred.
+I can work from printed photographs but a digital image emailed to me is always preferred.

 If your commission is of a person, they don’t necessarily need to be looking at the camera.
 Sometimes a photograph of a person doing something enjoyable or caught ‘off guard’ can express the unique character of the person you know and love.
-But it really is up to you - if you’d prefer to use a photograph of the person looking directly at the camera, that’s fine!
+Either works well - it very much depends on your personal preference.

-Please try and take your photograph at a distance of about a metre away from your pet.
+Please try and take your photograph at a distance of about 1-2 metres away from your pet.
 If the shot is too far away, when I zoom in, I won’t be able to see the definition.
 But if it’s too close, it will distort the face, making the head look disproportionately large and the body too small.

-Once we have agreed on a photograph and an estimated completion date, I’ll confirm the price and ask you to pay a non-refundable deposit of 20% of the total price.
+Once we have agreed on a photograph and an estimated completion date, I’ll email you to confirm the price and ask you to pay a non-refundable deposit of 20% of the total price.